 The secret ingredient to the perfect break is enjoying great food and drink, and you’ll be spoilt for choice with what’s on the menu in Durham.

-If you’re planning on exploring Durham’s great outdoors during your break, what better than enjoying a hearty lunch in a friendly pub along the way.
-Take some time out and indulge in a tasty homemade treat at a cosy café or tearoom?
-And after a busy day exploring the county’s heritage or award-winning attractions why not enjoy an evening of delicious restaurant -a visit to Durham is sure to tempt your taste buds.
+If you’re planning on exploring Durham’s great outdoors during your break, what better than enjoying a hearty lunch in a friendly pub along the way, or take some time out and indulge in a tasty homemade treat at a cosy café or tearoom.
+And after a busy day exploring the county’s heritage or award-winning attractions why not enjoy an evening of fine dining at a delicious restaurant.

-A visit to Durham City will provide you with the opportunity to enjoy great food and drink in the shadow of a UNESCO World Heritage Site, or break up your day by relaxing in one of the city’s many coffee shops.
+Enjoy great food and drink in the shadow of Durham City’s UNESCO World Heritage Site, or break up your day by relaxing in one of the city’s many coffee shops.
 Feast your eyes on the breathtaking views of the Durham Dales as you tuck into local produce in amazing locations.
 And in the Vale of Durham and Durham Coast you will find award-winning eateries and more fantastic foodie experiences.

-Be sure to look out for the Taste Durham awards mark – a sign of great food and service proudly displayed at more than 60 businesses across the county including many of our accommodation providers and attractions, as well as bars, cafes and restaurants around the county.
+Be sure to look out for the Taste Durham award – a sign of great food and service proudly displayed at more than 60 businesses across the county, including many of our accommodation providers and attractions, as well as bars, cafes and restaurants.